 “Mindfulness is a way of befriending ourselves and our experience.”
 Jon Kabat-Zinn

 Many of us sometimes find it difficult to sit with ourselves.
 We fill up our days with noise and activity, for fear of staying present.
-I incorporate mindfulness practice and meditation in my work with clients.
-In both my personal and professional experience, I have found that mindfulness allows for many rejuvenating emotions, such as gratitude and self-compassion, and these emotions can help us as we struggle with life’s challenges.
-I also incorporate movement in many sessions, as yoga therapies and dance can help connect us with that part of ourselves that has been in the shadow and deserves light.
+At Simply Being, we incorporate mindfulness practice and meditation in our work with clients.
+In both our personal and professional experience, we have found that mindfulness allows for many rejuvenating emotions, such as gratitude and self-compassion.
+These emotions can help us as we struggle with life’s challenges.
+At Simply Being, we also incorporate movement in many sessions, as yoga therapies and dance can help connect us with that part of ourselves that has been in the shadow and deserves light.